appleboy919/appleboy919.github.io/_posts/2021-09-24-backend_Internet.md

 ## 4. Domain Name Server and System
 - Domain name system locates domain names and translates into **IP addresses**
 - DNS Servers **resolves names to IP addresses**

+## 5. Browsers and Hosting
+- How web browser work:
+  - 1. Process HTML markup and build the DOM tree
+  - 2. Process CSS markup and build the CSSOM tree.
+  - 3. Combine the DOM and CSSOM into a render tree.
+  - 4. Run layout on the render tree to compute geometry of each node.
+  - 5. Paint the individual nodes to the screen.